MayankGangwar1234/AES/README.md

 # AES
-# 🔐 AES-128 Encryption in Verilog
+# 🔐 AES-128 Encryption and Decryption in Verilog

 This project implements an **AES-128 encryption pipeline** in **Verilog HDL**, suitable for **FPGA** or **ASIC** designs.
 The design is fully **pipelined** and follows the **10-round AES** standard with SubBytes, ShiftRows, MixColumns, and AddRoundKey transformations, along with a **key expansion** module.